Skip to Main Content

 The grant will not cover:

-• The research grant funds cannot be used for tuition at Walden, or another institution.
+• The grant funds cannot be used for tuition at Walden, or another institution.

-This request for proposals (RFP) is for one-time, short-term research studies.
-If awarded, research must be completed within the grant period of performance, which ends December 31, 2023.
+This request for proposals (RFP) is for one-time, short-term studies.
+If awarded, the project must be completed within the grant period of performance, which ends December 31, 2024.

-While only research proposals that are determined to be of exceptional scholarly merit will be funded, in an effort to recognize newly emerging scholars, proposals submitted by students will be considered for funding from a pool separate from faculty and staff applicants.
+While only grant proposals that are determined to be of exceptional scholarly merit will be funded, to recognize newly emerging scholars, proposals submitted by students will be considered for funding from a pool separate from faculty and staff applicants.

 The number of grants awarded in each program cycle will be determined by the quality and size of the applicant pool as well as the availability of program funds.
-Grant funds are to be used to support the direct cost of research.
+Grant funds are to be used to support the direct cost of the study.

 Criteria for Selection

-The overall merit of the proposed research will be considered and evaluated by Dean of Research, working with a review committee chaired by the Director of Research & Sponsored Programs.
+The overall merit of the proposed study will be considered and evaluated by Dean of Research, working with a review committee chaired by the Associate Dean, Research & Sponsored Programs.

 The final selection will be made based upon the following general criteria:

-• Indicates that the research will contribute to distance education pedagogy.
+• Indicates that the study will contribute to distance education pedagogy.

 • Feasibility that the proposed work would be completed during the award period.

-Applicants are welcome to submit a draft of their entire research proposal, or sections of the proposal, to the RSP for review and feedback.
-While staff in the RSP may not be content experts in your field, we can offer feedback about the design, methodology, budget, budget justification, timeline, and dissemination plan for your proposed research grant.
-Our office is available to meet with researchers via Teams and provide written comments on proposal drafts.
+Applicants are welcome to submit a draft of their entire grant proposal, or sections of the proposal, to the RSP for review and feedback.
+While staff in the RSP may not be content experts in your field, we can offer feedback about the design, methodology, budget, and budget justification for your proposed grant.
+Our office is available to meet with applicants via Teams and provide written comments on proposal drafts.

-Contact grants@mail.waldenu.edu to set up a meeting and/or submit a draft of your proposal for review.
-We are happy to provide review and feedback more than once; however, first time requests must be made by June 20, 2022.
+Contact grants@mail.waldenu.edu to set up a meeting and/or submit a draft of your grant proposal for review.
+We are happy to provide review and feedback more than once; however, first time requests must be made by June 26, 2023.

 Grant Application Process

-Since this grant opportunity is intended to support capstone research, students must have a dissertation or doctoral study proposal that has been approved by their committee and have approval from Walden's IRB.
-In light of this, the content of the grant application draws heavily from the approved proposal rather than requiring the applicant to write a new grant proposal.
+Since this grant opportunity is intended to support capstone activities, students must have a dissertation or doctoral study proposal that has been approved by their committee as well as Walden's IRB.
+In light of this, the content of the grant application draws heavily from the approved capstone proposal rather than requiring the applicant to write a new grant proposal.

 • Student ID#